ajhswan/parent/README.md

 ## questions to ask
 - do you need to run git submodule update --init --recursive inside parent submodule or can you run in root of projects
+- git submodules update --remote only gets updates from submodules not the root of project?

 ## remove submodule
 To remove a submodule you need to: